kanamania/AmbulanceRiderApp/TROUBLESHOOTING.md

-# Troubleshooting Guide - Ambulance Rider App
+# Troubleshooting Guide - Global Express

-This guide helps you resolve common issues with the Ambulance Rider application.
+This guide helps you resolve common issues with the Global Express application.

 ## Table of Contents